compwron/blogohno/ChatOpsVCS.md

 Because the dream of chatops is not just dead but has arisen from the deep with new friends

+## What are we giving up on? / Recreating?

+Git.
+Possibly also SQL.

 ## What would that even mean?